What Makes Me Excessively Sleepy During the Day?

 What symptoms are common in excessive daytime sleepiness?

-• With daytime sleepiness, people experience difficulty staying alert.
+1. With Excessive daytime sleepiness, people experience difficulty staying alert.

-• With excessive daytime sleepiness, it becomes challenging to make decisions.
+4. With excessive sleepiness, it becomes challenging to make decisions.

 What are the possible causes of excessive daytime sleepiness?